saradmytriw/NumericalMethodsAlgorithms/False Position Algorithm/README.md

 # falsePosition
-This algorithm uses the False Position Method to estimate the roots of a function
+This algorithm uses the False Position Method to estimate the roots of a function.
+The False Position method uses two initial guesses that bracket the root in order to make an estimate by drawing a line between them.
+The x-intercept of this line is the estimate of the root.
+The sign of the evaluation of the function at this guess determines which bracket point is replaced by this estimate for the next iteration such that there is always a sign difference between the bracketing points.
+This function asks the user to input a stopping criterion and the maximum number of iterations desired before the program stops running.

 Inputs